epistemik-co/staple-api/home/README.md

 ## What is it?

-**Staple API** is a lightweight GraphQL-based API for an easy management of **semantic knowledge graphs**, modeled and virtualized as linked data and structured by an RDF ontology.
+**Staple API** is a lightweight GraphQL-based API for an easy management of **knowledge graphs**, modeled and virtualized as linked data and structured by an RDF ontology.

+A **knowledge graph** is an abstraction of data that views it as a collection of entities (represented as _graph nodes_) connected with relationships (represented as _graph edges_) whose meaning and structure is described via a consistent set of semantic rules and constraints.

 ## What is it good for?